alexpls/gumroad_elixir/README.md

   _(For details on how to create an access token, see [Gumroad docs](https://help.gumroad.com/article/280-create-application-api))._

 - `:client` (defaults to `Gumroad.Client.Live`) - The client implementation to use when handling API operations.
-Used for swithcing between a mock client and one that makes requests against the live Gumroad API.
+Used for switching between a mock client and one that makes requests against the live Gumroad API.
 More details on the [`Gumroad.Client` docs](https://hexdocs.pm/gumroad_elixir/Gumroad.Client.html).

 ## Error handling